 Do I need to be fit to come to a class or workshop?

 Qi gong builds strength over time.
 If you are a beginner, you may need to do less and take more frequent rests than more experienced students.
 You are encouraged to take responsibility for caring for yourself and you will certainly not feel any pressure in my classes to do more than is comfortable for you.
 Research has shown that imagining doing qi gong practice yields results equivalent to actually doing it!

 Is there any meditation involved?

 In a sense you could say that qi gong is a form of meditation in movement.
 I teach qi gong as a mindfulness practice and so always emphasise staying in the present moment during the movements and bringing the mind back to the present when it wanders.
-Some of the movements involve visualisation (e.g. colour, images of e.g. roots growing down from your feet into the earth).
-This potentises the practice; energy always follows thought.
+Some of the movements involve visualisation (e.g. images of roots growing down from your feet into the earth).
+This potentises the practice - energy always follows thought.

 What are the different options for me to learn qi gong?